Carnivores: Dinosaur Hunter: Gameplay

 Carnivores: Dinosaur Hunter is an updated port of the first Carnivores (1998), and follows a similar format set by the first three entries in the Carnivores series.
 The player is allowed to choose from a variety of locations to hunt in, multiple dinosaurs, and a varied array of weapons; time of day can be changed and a number of accessories can be taken to aid the player.
 The game provides a mixed roster of dinosaurs alongside other creatures used to populate the maps.
 Whilst these additional animals can be killed (with the exception of the Brachiosaurus), they do not grant the player any points.

 Players start out hunting herbivorous dinosaurs, which flee upon spotting the player.
-Carnivorous dinosaurs such as Allosaurus and Velociraptor immediately go on the offensive after spotting the player but can be easily subdued, the Tyrannosaurus rex on the other hand requires a direct shot to the eyes before it can be killed.
+Carnivorous dinosaurs such as Allosaurus and Velociraptor immediately attack offensively after spotting the player but can be easily subdued.
+The Tyrannosaurus rex on the other hand requires a direct shot to the eyes before it can be killed.
 A feature exclusive to the mobile port is survival mode, which can be used to hone shot accuracy as multiple waves of dinosaurs swarm the player, while hunt mode allows the player to select specific dinosaurs to hunt.
 A total of 15 species are available, each having varying levels of sight, smell, and hearing to alert them of the hunter's presence.
-The choice of weapons is limited with only a pistol, shotgun, sniper rifle, and a crossbow.
+The choice of weapons consists of 2 pistols, 2 shotguns, 2 rifles, and a crossbow.
+(Pistol, Revolver, Shotgun, DB Shotgun, X-Bow, Rifle, Sniper Rifle) and the option to use non-lethal ammunition.
 The use of a radar and a dinosaur call aids greatly in the capture of animals.
 In the PlayStation Portable/PlayStation 3 version of the game, the player can only choose one dinosaur at a time in each environment, while other dinosaurs appear for atmospheric purposes.

 A new addition to the iOS port not present in the original Carnivores is the use of a leaderboard and support for social networking.